It’s no secret- I design wrestling workout plans on a regular basis.

-As such, you may also select a floor press and a close grip bench to be two of your derivatives.
+As such, you may also select the floor press and close grip bench to be two of your derivatives.

 You’ll then rotate those exercises as your primary lift.
-For 3-5 weeks you’ll bench press, then the next 3-5 weeks you’ll floor press, then the last 3-5 weeks you’ll close grip bench.
+For 3-5 weeks (or when you plateau) you’ll bench press.
+Then, the next block of training you’ll floor press.
+Finally, the last block you’ll close grip bench.

-After you finish up that period of training you’ll then return to the bench press to see how much your max has increased.
+After you finish up that period of training you’ll then return to the bench press to see how much it has increased.

-If it increased then it’s safe to assume that the floor press and close grip bench (assuming those increased as well) have a positive correlation to your bench press.
+If it increased then it’s safe to assume that the floor press and close grip bench have a positive correlation to your bench press.

 Additionally, it suggests that continued use of these exercises will lead to further increases in your bench press.

-You may discover that when you return to the bench press after rotating through the derivatives your max did not go up even though your floor press and close grip benches did.
+You may discover that when you return to the bench press after rotating through the derivatives your max did not go up.
+This may be the case even though your floor press and close grip benches did increase.

-It is probably safe to assume that those two lifts do not have a direct carryover to your bench and you should probably look into making some adjustments.
+It is probably safe to assume that those two lifts do not have a direct carryover to your bench.
+As a result, adjustments should be made.

-Once you reach this conclusion it is important to then select other derivatives to work into your plan to see what effects they may have both on performance.
+Once you reach this conclusion it is important to consider other options to work into your wrestling workout plan.

-As you can see, proper exercise selection in your training plan can be difficult, but it will eventually provide you with a great understanding of what works best for you and what doesn’t carryover as well for you.
+As you can see, proper exercise selection in your training plan can be difficult.
+However, it will eventually provide you with a great understanding of what works best for you.
+Ultimately this will allow you to better personalize your wrestling workout plan.

 Once you have your core exercise(s) and derivatives selected for your plan, you can then go on to choosing your accessory exercises.

-Accessory exercises are utilized in a program to provide a number of benefits- increased performance, injury prevention, muscular balance, etc.
+Accessory exercises are utilized in a program to provide a number of benefits.
+They are used for:

-Not every accessory exercise needs to directly simulate the core exercise.
-For example, there are lots of great accessory exercises for the lats/upper back to perform.
+Not every accessory exercise needs to directly stimulate the muscles and movements of the core exercise.
+For example, there are lots of great exercises for the lats.

-Do the lats actually provide assistance during a bench press in that they help you press the bar?
+Do the lats actually help you press the bar during a bench press?

 In my opinion, no. But I know a lot of lifters who feel as though they are able to drive with their lats to help the initial press during a bench press.
 I however, prefer to keep them tight to help keep my bar path consistent like Mr. Frankl here:

-Strong lats are a must in order to provide you with increased stability and to help to keep your shoulders in balance.
+Strong lats and other muscles in the upper back are a must in order to provide you with increased stability.
+They also help keep your shoulders in balance.

-Additionally, as a wrestler, using lots of heavy pulling exercises will provide you with the strength to finish more takedowns, dominate more on top, get tighter locks, and hand fight more effectively.
+Additionally, as a wrestler, using lots of heavy pulling exercises will provide you with the strength to finish more takedowns.
+You’ll also find that you dominate more on top, get tighter locks, and hand fight more effectively.

 So selecting accessory exercises that may not directly complement the core exercise can still lead to better long term gains in your workout plan by keeping you healthy.